What is facial plastic surgery?

-- Reconstructive/restorative surgery (including microsurgery) is focused on disguising the effects of an accident or trauma, congenital anomalies and facial tumors.
+- Reconstructive/restorative surgery (including microsurgery) is focused on disguising the effects of an accident or trauma, congenital anomalies and facial tumours.

 - Aesthetic or cosmetic surgery usually treats healthy patients and is done to modify the parts of the face that the patient is not happy with in order to improve their quality of life.
 Some procedures that are done for aesthetic reasons may also serve functional purposes such as blepharoplasty to improve vision or rhinoplasty to help the patient to breathe more easily.

 The intervention required will depend on the case.
 First, the the specialist surgeon will assess the patient’s situation and explain the options, including the pre and post-operative process and the results that the patient can expect.